 The following factors shall be considered when determining a location for a proposed power meter cabinet.
-Evaluation of these design elements should be reviewed during the pre-design field meeting.
+Evaluation of these design elements should also be reviewed during the post-stage1 field meeting, if scheduled.
 City of Columbus approval of proposed cabinet location is recommended prior to plan development.